yezhisaim/WWCBeginnerIOS/Week 3/Readme.md

 Instagram Profile Page clone [Works on Iphone 5 Simulator only.
-Built using Xcode 7.2.1]
+Built using Xcode Version 7.2.1]

 Cocoapods used: SwiftyJSON, Alamofire